florimm/hn-api/README.md

 GraphQL wrapper over [Hacker News Firebase API](https://github.com/HackerNews/API), used in [Hacker News Redesigned](https://github.com/tigranpetrossian/hacker-news-redesigned) client.

-The project was implemented to provide better performance over the HN Firebase API by adding in-memory LRU cache, eliminate the need of N+1 requests on the client.
+The project was implemented to provide better performance over the HN Firebase API by adding in-memory LRU cache, and eliminate the need of N+1 requests on the client.

 ## Stack